ibraimov-s-auca-2022/intro-to-web-project/Readme.md

 Go to .env and write your postgres config.

-run with docker, must have docker desktop:
+run with docker, must have docker desktop:  // will work on localhost:8085 by default, if you want to change go to docker-compose.yaml in project

 cd project
 make up_build